Back

 Placing 2nd, we received valuable feedback from the guest judges from Royal Caribbean.

-• It is important to find balance between business and consumer goals
+• Reminder that it is important to find balance between consumer and business needs